 The Park’s benefactor, Aline Barnsdall, gave the eleven and a half acres of Barnsdall Art Park to the City of Los Angeles in 1927 for the benefit of its citizens and to fulfill her vision of furthering enjoyment of art and architecture.
 In her bequest she stipulated that the site must “forever remain a public park…for the enjoyment of the community in general [and that] no buildings be erected except for art purposes.”
 The City of Los Angeles’s Department of Cultural Affairs operates the cultural and artistic programs at Barnsdall Park, while the grounds are maintained by the Department of Recreation and Parks.

-The jewel in the park is Frank Lloyd Wright’s incomparable Hollyhock House, currently shortlisted to become a UNESCO World Heritage Site – only the third such site in the entire state of California.
+Located in the park is Frank Lloyd Wright’s incomparable Hollyhock House, currently shortlisted to become a UNESCO World Heritage Site – only the third such site in the entire state of California.
 In addition to Hollyhock House, the site houses the prominent Los Angeles Municipal Art Gallery, which provides a focus for art and artists across the City; the Junior Arts Center and adult art programs, which have attracted beginner and accomplished artists for over 80 years; and the Barnsdall Gallery Theatre, a low cost venue for the performing arts.

 The Board’s Vision

 The priorities of the Barnsdall Art Park Foundation are as follows:

 To work with the City to focus on the immediate needs of the park to ensure it remains a dynamic and vibrant cultural center.
 In addition to our targeted facilities grants, which satisfy immediate programming needs, such as the purchase of a new theatre curtain or jewelry press, we look to support sustainability with projects such as expanded gallery hours, Hollyhock House docent appreciation, purchasing trash bins for the Barnsdall Avenue entrance, and other important near-term needs.